Government advice for employment FAQs

 Can employers rotate staff on furlough leave?

-The minimum period during which a staff member can be furloughed is three weeks.
-After that period, it seems that staff members can return to work (if there is work available for them to do).
-This means that it be is possible to rotate those on furlough in three week blocks or more.
+It is possible to rotate those on furlough and since 1 July it is no longer necessary for furlough to last a minimum period of three weeks.
 If an employer intends to introduce rotation, they should make it clear how long periods of furlough will last in their letter to staff members.

 What changes have been made in relation to Statutory Sick Pay?

 The Statutory Sick Pay (General) (Coronavirus Amendment) Regulations (Northern Ireland) 2020 provide for categories of people to be treated as incapable of work for the purposes of statutory sick pay (SSP).
 The Regulations provide that where a person is isolating themselves from others in accordance with advice on Coronavirus, they are deemed to be incapable of work.
-Another change is that for employers of fewer than 250 SSP will be paid from day one, and you will be able to reclaim the statutory sick pay element for at least 14 days.
+Another change is that for employers of fewer than 250 across all PAYE payroll schemes started before 28 February 2020 SSP will be paid from day one, and you will be able to reclaim the statutory sick pay element for at least 14 days.

 The repayment will cover up to 2 weeks starting from the first qualifying day of sickness, if an employee is unable to work because they either: